ZedUnknown/CD-ProJect/README.md

 - Jupyter runs in an isolated Docker container (no host system exposure)
 - Document generation happens through standard Python libraries
-- Files are delivered via a dedicated webserver with proper security
+- Files are delivered via a dedicated webserver with security measures
 - All components integrate cleanly with Open WebUI

 I built this specifically because I was tired of: